-The average working hours allocated for employees is 48 hours, and this time period should be distributed throughout one week.
+Working hours – The average working hours allocated for employees is 48 hours including overtime, and this period should be distributed throughout one week.
 Sundays are supposed to remain off every week.

 While planning for a proper salary for your employees, here is some of the information you need to know.

 - In Denmark, there is no minimum wage demarcation.

 - There are no rules associated with overtime pay.

 - The minimum wage in Denmark is around 110 DKK per hour.

 Being your employer of record in Denmark we can help you draft legally compliant employment offers by providing detailed compensation insights.